 For what purpose are we educating?

-What do we need and want education to look like?
+In an ideal world, what do we need and want education to look like?

 Which is most important: education or learning?
 Are they the same?

 Is the traditional role of ‘the teacher’ outdated?
 What does it mean to be a teacher?
 In what ways might adult role models still be fundamental to children’s learning, given that so many answers can be found through the internet?
+What is the role and importance of passion for subject and imparting that to others?

 What qualities are we trying to nurture through children’s learning?